quicwg/base-drafts/draft-ietf-quic-transport.md

   to store.
 This value includes the connection ID received during the handshake, that received in the preferred_address transport parameter, and those received in NEW_CONNECTION_ID frames.
-  The value of the active_connection_id_limit parameter MUST NOT be less than 2.
+  The value of the active_connection_id_limit parameter MUST be at least 2.
   If this transport parameter is absent, a default of 2 is assumed.
 If an endpoint uses a zero-length connection ID, the active_connection_id_limit value received from its peer is ignored and not used, as NEW_CONNECTION_ID frames cannot be sent by an endpoint that opts for a zero-length connection ID.

 If present, transport parameters that set initial flow control limits (initial_max_stream_data_bidi_local, initial_max_stream_data_bidi_remote, and